About IAMTrail

 Git Version Control

-Each policy is stored as a JSON file.
-When changes are detected, they are committed to Git with full diff history preserved indefinitely.
+Every change is committed to Git with full diff history preserved indefinitely.
+Nothing is ever silently overwritten.

 Policy Validation

-Every policy is validated using AWS IAM Access Analyzer to flag security warnings, best practice issues, and redundant statements.
+IAM policies are validated using AWS Access Analyzer to flag security warnings, best practice issues, and redundant statements.

 Credits